Wave 1 Ally Pack – Chewbacca

 Skirmish

-With Skirmish he does fair a bit worse actually.
+With Skirmish, he does fair a bit worse, actually.
 His deployment card is a bit underwhelming.
-He has a deployment cost of 15, with 14 health, 4 speed, a black and white defense dice and attacks with red, yellow and blue dice.
-He does have the Protector ability, but with his 4 speed he is a bit slow to get in the right positions to make the most use out of this ability.
-He also has the special action Slam, essentially smacking an adjacent figure for the damage rolled on a red die.
+He has a Deployment Cost of 15, with 14 Health, 4 Speed, a black and white defense dice and attacks with red, yellow and blue dice.
+He does have the Protector ability, but with his 4 Speed he is a bit slow to get in the right positions to make the most use out of this ability.
+Chewbacca also has the special action Slam, essentially smacking an adjacent figure for the damage rolled on a red die.
 It can be good to safely remove annoying low-health figures like Imperial Officers or C-3PO.
 Still, the current sentiment about him is that he is overpriced in skirmish.
-Maybe if more Wookie trait cards are being released over time, he becomes viable again.
+Maybe if more Wookiee trait cards are being released over time, he becomes viable again.

-As for command cards, Hold Ground is probably the most versatile because it can be used by any figure with the Guardian traits.
-It also works with Royal Guards or the Wookie Warriors, so it is probably the most played card of the pack until now.
+As for Command Cards, Hold Ground is probably the most versatile because it can be used by any figure with the Guardian trait.
+It also works with Royal Guards so it is probably the most played card of the pack until now.
 If you do bring Chewbacca along in your army, you get to use Debts Repaid.
 With it, you get an additional activation out of Chewbacca as well the focused condition for your next attack.
-It works similar to Luke Skywalkers “Son of Skywalker” from the core box.
+It works similar to Luke Skywalker’s “Son of Skywalker” from the core box.
 But since it is tied to the condition of losing a figure, it is not as flexible.

-Other command cards are focused more on Wookies like Wookie Rage and Adrenaline.
-Both are okay, but since Wookies suffer from being slow and melee focused, they just don’t fit in the current meta.
+Other command cards are focused more on Wookiees like Wookiee Rage and Adrenaline.
+Both are okay, but since Wookiees suffer from being slow and melee focused, they just don’t fit in the current meta.

-The included skirmish map Imperial Labor Camp uses only times from the core box.
+The included skirmish map Imperial Labor Camp uses only tiles from the core box.

 Model